Here at Splish Splash Swim Ltd, we offer baby swimming lessons for you and your child.

 Our class sizes are a maximum of 10 babies in a class.
-Our experienced ASA Adult and Child Swimming Teachers help you learn how to handle your baby and introduce them to safe movements in the water.
+Our experienced Swim England Adult and Child Swimming Teachers help you learn how to handle your baby and introduce them to safe movements in the water.
 We teach through songs, games and other bonding activities to help you and your baby.

 Where are the classes?

 Encouraging your child to swim has so many health and well-being benefits.
 We encourage starting swimming as a baby – the earlier children get into the water to build their confidence, the better.

 • Swimming gives you and your baby protected quality bonding time; you will have each other’s undivided attention for the duration of the class;

 • Supported by the water, swimming can encourage babies to develop balance;